source-br/Darkerplusplus/README.md

 > This is an early development version, which may contain bugs and be subject to change.

-Hammerfy is a hub that aims to install and manage updates, facilitate the management and configuration of Hammer++ and Tools++, focusing on improving the mapping experience for the Source.
+Hammerfy is a hub that aims to install and manage updates, facilitate the management and configuration of Hammer++, focusing on improving the mapping experience for the Source.

 ##